Alaska Airlines grounds all Boeing 737-9 Max planes after window appears to blow off in flight, forcing emergency landing - KESQ

 By Sara Smart, Sharif Paget, Pete Muntean and Raja Razek, CNN

-A panel of the fuselage, including the panel’s window, popped off shortly after takeoff, Kyle Rinker, a passenger on the flight, told CNN.
+A panel of the fuselage, including the panel’s window, popped off shortly after takeoff, passenger Kyle Rinker told CNN.

 “It was really abrupt.
 Just got to altitude, and the window/wall just popped off and didn’t notice it until the oxygen masks came off,” Rinker said.